 > View blueprint for Telerehabilitation Guidelines

 Other professional organizations also have developed formal statements or documents relating to telepractice.
 For example:

 > Royal College of Speech and Language Therapists (RCSLT)

 > UK Council for Psychotherapy (UKCP)

 Across each professional practice domain, there are many different but related terms used to describe this service delivery model.
 Pearson Clinical Assessment uses the term telepractice as an umbrella term to reflect the most broad sense of the concept across the most settings, including schools, medical facilities, private practices, outpatient clinics, home-based care and others.
 The term telepractice also encompasses the broad array of activities currently used within this model, including interprofessional collaboration, consultation, direct service, supervision and more.

-They’re depending on you.
-You can depend on us.
 In the interest of helping you continue to work with your clients during this time, we will be updating this list daily.
 To encourage social distancing, many telepractice restrictions have been lifted for Medicare patients, and it is expected that non-Medicare patient restrictions will follow suit.